 GL I/Os have access to certain clock conditioning circuitry (and the PLL) and/or have direct access to the global network (spines).
-Additionally, the global I/Os can be used as Pro I/Os, since they have identical capabilities.
+Additionally, the global I/Os can be used as I/Os, since they have identical capabilities.
 Unused GL pins are configured as inputs with pull-up resistors.
+See more detailed descriptions of global I/O connectivity in the "Clock Conditioning Circuits" section on page 2-13.

-Refer to the "User I/O Naming Convention" section on page 2-50 for a explanation of the naming of global pins.
+Refer to the "User I/O Naming Convention" section on page 2-46 for a explanation of the naming of global pins.